bhardwaj-lab/scChICflow/README.md

 ## Installation and configuration

-### 1. Clone the repo
+We assume that the users have python (>=3.8) installed via a conda packlage manager, such as [miniconda](https://docs.conda.io/en/latest/miniconda.html).

+**1. Download this repository**

+Move to an appropriate folder and run:

 ```
 git clone https://github.com/vivekbhr/scChICflow.git
 ```

-### 2. Go to the cloned directory and set up conda env for the workflow
+**2. Go to the cloned directory and set up the tools needed for the workflow**

 ```
 cd scChICflow
-conda env create -f env.yaml -n taps
+conda env create -f env.yaml -n chicflow
 ```

+Note: Setup of this conda environment has been tested with linux, and conda v23.

 ### 3. configure the config.yaml

-The workflow needs
+The workflow needs user to specify:

   1) path to the (indexed) genome fasta file
-2) path to BWA index (basename)
+  2) path to BWA index of the genome (basename)
-3) path to taps cell barcodes (.txt file)
+  3) path to  cell barcodes (`testdata/chic_384barcodes.txt` file)
-4) path to blacklisted regions in the genome (bed file)
+  4) path to a bed file with blacklisted regions in the genome (optional)
-5) Name of "method", ('chic', 'chic-taps' or 'nla-taps')

 Copy the `config.yaml` from the folder to your output folder (where you intend to run the pipeline) and replace the information with your relevant information.